Definition of Bond Rating

 - It enables issuers to better project their offerings and differentiate themselves from other issuers.

-- It helps in better functioning of the financial markets and enables banks and financial institutions to better manage their capital requirement by investing in the right bonds.
+- It helps in the better functioning of the financial markets and enables banks and financial institutions to better manage their capital requirement by investing in the right bonds.